mucommander/mucommander/readme.txt

  - Traditional Chinese translation by Kent Hsu
  - Polish translation by Andrzej Kosiński
  - Hungarian translation by Tamás Balogh-Walder
+ - Russian translation by 'XXXX Pro'

 Improvements:
  - New file table spacing
  - 'Size' and 'Date' columns are now right-justified for clarity
  - Location field shows progress when changing current folder
- - Dates are preserved when copying/moving a file (doesn't work when writing to an SMB or FTP folder)
+ - Dates are preserved when copying/moving a file (except when writing to an SMB or FTP folder)
  - Date separator can now be customized in preferences
  - Marked color is also used for selected and marked files (selected color only was formerly used)
  - Improved hidden files detection for some filesystems: files starting with '.' are considered as hidden